Frequently Asked Questions

 What are all the types of assemblies for?

-It is a legal requirement for schools to have a daily act of worship, but even if it was not, then we would do it anyway.
+It is a legal requirement for schools to have a daily Collective Worship, but even if it was not, then we would do it anyway.
 Assemblies are an ideal chance for the children to get together to listen, learn, take part and celebrate.
 Generally speaking, on a Monday the Headteacher speaks on the Gospel reading of the previous day’s Mass, on a Tuesday it is either a Key Stage 1 badge assembly or a Key Stage 2 assembly where a teacher can share a story pitched to the older children.
 In the badge assembly some children receive an award for good work and good behaviour and we celebrate birthdays.
 We also give children areas of responsibility within the class such as being a helper or leader.
 Wednesday’s assembly varies: sometimes it is a Liturgy assembly where children devise an act of worship and praise for the whole school to join in; there may be a Bible story from the Old Testament; an assembly from the Eco council; or a ‘Golden Assembly’ where awards are handed out based on effort, meeting the Golden Rules or gaining house points.
-On Thursday we have Hymn Practice and on Fridays there are Class Assemblies.
-Class Assemblies are a chance for children to perform in front of the school and their families.
-All parents and grandparents are invited and assemblies start at 9:05am.
+Children also have a weekly Class Collective Worship time where they plan the worship and readings in class.
+On Thursday we have Ethos Statement time in class and Fridays there are Class Celebration Assemblies or hymn practice.
+Class Celebration Assemblies are a chance for children to perform in front of the school and their families.
+All parents and grandparents are invited to these and assemblies start at 9:05am.

 What clubs are there?

-Please see the list under School Information in the website.
+We have a wide range of clubs including football, netball, basketball, sewing, coding, choir and cross country.
+Please see the latest list under School Information in the website.
 Clubs are either by volunteers (parents or staff members) and are free, or are run by outside agencies which need to be paid for.